TheTechOddBug/lon-mirror/README.md

 Systems often look stable until they fail.

-OMNIA is a **structural measurement layer** designed to detect instability, fragility, and regime change **before they become obvious at the surface level**.
+OMNIA is a structural measurement layer designed to detect instability, fragility, and regime change before they become obvious at the surface level.

 It does **not** interpret meaning.
-It does **not** evaluate truth semantically.
+It does **not** evaluate semantic truth.
 It does **not** decide policy.
 It does **not** act as a model.